girorme/girorme/README.md

 ### Blog 🌱

-I write posts on my personal blog (pt-br posts at this moment)
+I write posts on my personal blog (currently in Portuguese).

-Most related to: programming and security
+Most of them are related to programming and security.

 🔗 [Link](https://girorme.github.io/)